This interview took place in February 2020, even before the corona crisis. That is why the photos are less than a meter and a half away.

 Text and image: Marloes Levie

-In 2020 board members are talking to each other about the energy transition.
+Go in 2020 board members talking to each other about the energy transition.
 What is their vision for taking steps faster and how are they working on it?
 This is part one of the series.

 What the Board is doing within the energy transition